 - Applicants: Applicants now are eligible for an eID, which is necessary to begin using some services at CSU even before enrolling in classes.

-- Students: All undergraduate, graduate and professional veterinary medicine students are required to have an eID and to provide a valid e-mail address.
-Students enrolled in RamCT credit courses in the Division of Educational Outreach are required to have an eID and to provide a valid e-mail address.
-Students enrolled in noncredit courses in the Division of Educational Outreach are not eligible for an eID.
+- Students: All undergraduate, graduate and professional veterinary medicine students are required to have an eID and to provide a valid email address.
+Students enrolled in Canvas credit courses with CSU Online are required to have an eID and to provide a valid email address.
+Students enrolled in noncredit courses with CSU Online are not eligible for an eID.

 - Faculty: Full-time and part-time faculty are required to have an eID.